-24 cases to keep your iPhone SE looking like new
+The 20 best iPhone SE cases to keep your phone looking like new

 RhinoShield CrashGuard Bumper Case ($25)

 These clever bumper cases offer protection where you actually need it, leaving the screen and back of your iPhone SE uncovered.
-They’re chunky, rubbery bumpers that go all the way round the frame and extend from front and back to keep your iPhone from touching any surface when placed face down.
+The chunky, rubbery bumpers go all the way around the frame and extend from front and back to keep your iPhone from touching any surface when placed facedown.
 You might fear you’re exposed, but these bumpers actually offer really solid drop protection.
 There are also openings for the ports and switch, and round button covers for the volume controls.
-You even get a special protective film in the box for the back of your iPhone SE, and you can add a screen protector ($20) for complete coverage.
+You even get a special protective film for the back of your iPhone SE, and you can add a screen protector ($20) for complete coverage.

 Buy one now from:

 If you’re bored by matte colors and dull designs, then the CandyShell Inked is definitely for you.
-Speck’s solid, military-standard drop protection combines a shock absorbent layer and a hard outer shell into a single case.
+Speck’s solid, military-standard drop protection combines a shock-absorbent layer and a hard outer shell into a single case.
 Your iPhone SE is safe with this case on.
 The openings and button covers are just right, and there’s a raised bezel to help protect your smartphone’s display.
 The real attraction is the range of vibrant patterns and designs, which also happen to be resistant to scratches and fading.

 Buy one now from: